NCHD Aims At Enlarging Scope Of Effective Provision Of Social Services - UrduPoint

 NCHD Aims At Enlarging Scope Of Effective Provision Of Social Services

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Aug, 2020 ) :With nationwide network of 101 Human Development Support Units, National Commission for Human Development (NCHD) aims at enlarging the scale and scope of the efforts made by the government in ensuring the effective provision of social services.
+ISLAMABAD, Sep 6 (UrduPoint / Pakistan Point News - 6th Sep, 2020 ) :With nationwide network of 101 Human Development Support Units, National Commission for Human Development (NCHD) aimed at enlarging the scale and scope of the efforts made by the Government in ensuring the effective provision of social services.

 "Through extensive training programs and capacity building workshops which cater to all the stakeholders involved in the process, NCHD helps ensure a lasting impact" he said.

-He said that these capacity building exercises are targeted towards Government Line departments, community based organizations and the community.
+He said that these capacity building exercises were targeted towards Government Line departments,community based organizations and the community.

 \778